goodsoupx/zavtra-js-animations/readme.md

 ## How It Works

 1. The preloader appears immediately when the page starts loading
-2. A spinner animation is displayed while content loads
+2. A geometric loader animates while content loads
 3. Once the page is fully loaded, the preloader fades out smoothly
 4. The preloader ensures a minimum display time of 1 second for a polished experience